vives-project-xp/Lannootree/README.md

 ## Features

-- A frontend to controll the whole project
+- A frontend to control the whole project
 - Livestreaming
-- Media page where you can select media out the storage
+- Media page where you can select media from storage
 - Play, pause and stop the media
 - Upload your own media for example: gifs, photo's, video's
 - Configure how many panels you have and on which channel they are active
 - Logging page:
-  - See wich containers are active
+  - View active Docker containers
-  - Information of each docker container
+  - Information logs of each container
 - Everything with authentication and permission control

 ## Getting started